 We love looking at all the photos from Halloween, and all the funny costumes kids and grown-ups wore.
 But some of the best costumes were worn by dogs.
-As Bedtime Math fans Vivian and Celeste L. just shared, New York City held its 25th annual Halloween Dog Parade, where dogs got to march around Tompkins Square Park in costume.
-This year 275 dogs marched in the parade, with many of them dressed as dinosaurs because of the Jurassic Park movie.
-Other dog costumes included alligators, dragons, movie characters, and even Pope Francis.
+As Bedtime Math fans Vivian and Celeste L. just shared, New York City held its 27th annual Halloween Dog Parade, where dogs got to march around Tompkins Square Park in costume.
+Hundreds of dogs marched in the parade.
+Dog costumes included airplane pilots, Capitan America, and even a Chia Pet.
 Each year Americans spend $350 million dressing up their pets, more than a third as much as the $950 million they spend on costumes for their kids.
 And the funny part is, some of those kids dressed up as dogs!
 When you do the math, either way it adds up to a lot of fuzz and fur.

 Wee ones: How many dog dinosaurs do you see in the picture?